 A 2005 act required any riverboat with over 1 million admissions in calendar year 2004 to pay an additional amount determined by how much its statutory "base amount" exceeds the tax liability.
 The obligation to pay that additional amount ended on July 1, 2007.

 Riverboats were first allowed to conduct gambling while docked in 1999.

 Illinois has 9 riverboats operating.
-They are listed below by opening year and month.
+They are listed below by when they opened.